holycrap872/ucls-ml-ai/Administration/ai_course_overview.md

 #### Objectives:

-- Create a research question that is of interest to you.
+- Create a research question that is of interest to you
-- Identify data sources that will best help answer research question.
+- Identify data sources that will best help answer research question
-- Apply pre-existing knowledge to create tools to analyze data set.
+- Apply pre-existing knowledge to create tools to analyze data set
-- Extract knowledge from data and present it.
+- Extract knowledge from data and present it
-- Utilize best practices to implement a robust, well-engineered solution.
+- Utilize best practices to implement a robust, well-engineered solution

 #### Essential Questions: